slopeninja/slopeninja-native/README.md

 ![Slope Ninja](https://github.com/juliaqiuxy/slopeninja-native/blob/master/.github/screenshot.png)

 This repository hosts the native app source code for Slope Ninja.
-The project is still a work-in-progress.
 If you have any questions, feel free to reach out to me on Twitter [@juliaqiuxy](https://twitter.com/juliaqiuxy).

 ### Download Slope Ninja on iOS